 Violations of these standards may be reported to the Honor Code Office, 4440 WSC, (801) 422-2847, or the Off-Campus Housing Office, (801) 422-1513.

 Students are required to be in good Honor Code standing to be admitted to, continue enrollment at, and graduate from BYU.
 In conjunction with this requirement, all enrolled continuing undergraduate, graduate, intern, and Study Abroad students are required to obtain a Continuing Student Ecclesiastical Endorsement for each new academic year.
-Students must have their endorsements completed, turned in, and processed by the Honor Code Office before they can register for fall semester or any semester thereafter.
-To avoid registration delays, endorsement should be submitted to the Honor Code Office by March 15.
-Those applying to BYU should use the new-student Admissions Application Part 3 endorsement and submit to Admissions, D-155 ASB.
+Students begin the Continuing Student Ecclesiastical Endorsement process online at http://www.endorse.byu.edu.
+For questions regarding the online process, please visit http://honorcode.byu.edu.
+Students should have their endorsements completed by March 15 to avoid registration delays for fall semester or any semester thereafter.
+Those applying to BYU should use the online new-student Admissions Application Part 3 found at http://beSmart.com.

 LDS students may be endorsed only by the bishop of the ward (1) in which they live and (2) that holds their current Church membership record.